Understanding the Different Types of Logical Reasoning Methods and Argumentation

 TIP: For an example of using if..then logic and pairing it with deduction and induction.
 Consider this truth table associated with the “material conditional” (the if…then statement) p→q (if p therefore q):

 TIP: Speaking to the above, and as we’ll see below, reasoning methods all follow specific “rules of inference” based on what “logical connectives” they use and what sort of data they consider (namely if that data is probable or certain / general or specific).
-Putting all this together, we can reference “truth tables” to better understand the “truth values” of specific types of arguments used in “propositional calculus.”
+Putting all this together, we can reference “truth tables” to better understand the “truth values” of specific types of propositions and arguments used in “propositional calculus.”
 That may sound complicated, but all that means is that “there is a set number of rule-sets for the different types of deductive and inductive statements and arguments we are covering in this list.”